cosmos/sdk-tutorials/academy/3-my-own-chain/create-message.md

 ## Unit tests

 The code of this section was created by Ignite CLI, so there is no point in testing it.
-However, since you are going to adjust the keeper to do what you want, you add a test file for that.
+However, since you are going to adjust the keeper to do what you want, you should add a test file for that.
 Add `keeper/msg_server_create_game_test.go`, declared with `package keeper_test`, and add in:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-msg/x/checkers/keeper/msg_server_create_game_test.go]
 const (